-A. While you'll get the most out of a Traditional IRA at retirement, you can withdraw the money anytime, subject to income tax.
+A. You can withdraw the money anytime, subject to income tax.
 An IRS penalty tax also may apply unless you are age 591⁄2 or older.
-Once you reach age 72 (or age 701⁄2 in 2019 or earlier) you must start withdrawing at least a certain minimum amount each year to avoid penalty taxes.
+If you are age 73 or older, you must withdraw a required minimum amount each year to avoid penalty taxes.